akiliuhk/nv_service_mash_testing/README.md

 <html><body><h1>It works!</h1></body></html>
 ```

-Likewise, repeat this for `demoy-app-2.sst.suse.lab`
+Likewise, repeat this steo for pod `demoy-app-1.sst.suse.lab`

 Finally, turn on Protect mode for all the demox and demoy apps in NeuVector.